Embedding Dimension Phenomena in Intersection Complete Codes: Contextualizing Our Results via Code Minors

-The final bullet point above implies that intersection completeness is also an isomorphism invariant, and that restricting $\ParCode$ to only intersection complete codes amounts to restricting to a downward-closed set in $\ParCode$.
-Throughout the rest of this section, we will examine exclusively nonempty intersection complete codes, with the partial order inherited from $\ParCode$.
+Theorem \ref{thm:minorclosed} implies that intersection completeness is an isomorphism invariant, and that restricting our attention to intersection complete codes amounts to restricting to a minor-closed family in $\ParCode$.
+Throughout the rest of this section, we will examine exclusively intersection complete codes, with the partial order inherited from $\ParCode$.
 We will focus on the open embedding dimensions of these codes.

-Although the $\ParCode$ framework allows for codes which do not include the empty set, every nonempty intersection complete code contains the empty set up to isomorphism\footnote{Simply delete all neurons which lie in the unique minimal element of the code to obtain an isomorphism class representative containing $\emptyset$.} so for intersection complete codes, the structure of $\ParCode$ does not conflict with our convention that the empty set lies in every code.

-One can visualize the partial order on intersection complete codes as stratified by open embedding dimension into different ``layers," as shown in the figure below.
-Note that $\{\emptyset\}$ is the only nonempty intersection complete code whose open embedding dimension is zero.
-For any $d\ge1$, however, there are infinitely many nonempty intersection complete codes with open embedding dimension $d$.
+One can visualize minors as stratifying intersection complete codes into different ``layers" according to their open embedding dimensions, as sketched in the figure below.
+In the figure, ``Open convex in $\R^d$" simply refers to codes whose open embedding dimension is equal to $d$.
+Note that $\{\emptyset\}$ is the only intersection complete code whose open embedding dimension is zero.
+For any $d\ge1$, however, there are infinitely many intersection complete codes with open embedding dimension $d$.

 The figure above is slightly misleading: each ``layer" of codes with open embedding dimension $d$ is not finitely thick.
 Indeed, each layer may contain chains that are infinitely long (``tall"), and antichains that are infinitely large (``wide").